College of Agricultural and Life Sciences

 Agricultural and Life Sciences students will find many organizations and clubs to meet their professional interests.
 Student organizations provide a vehicle for students to gain leadership experience and develop professional skills.
 For more information see the Registered Student Organization (RSO) Directory and CALS Student Organizations and Clubs.

 For information about preparation for professional careers in veterinary medicine and medicine, visit the Center for Pre-Health Advising.

 The College of Agricultural and Life Sciences has outstanding facilities for student housing, instruction, and research.

 The college operates two residence halls, Jorns and Humphrey halls.
 Those interested in this housing option should call 608-262-2270 or visit FISC Housing.

 Staff and students also make extensive use of off-campus sites such as the University Arboretum and 13 Agricultural Research Stations located throughout the state.
 The college includes many specialized instructional and research facilities.
-On-campus animal research facilities include the new Biotechnology, Microbial Sciences and Biochemistry buildings, a livestock laboratory, instructional greenhouses, and a number of instructional computer labs.
+On-campus animal research facilities include the Biotechnology, Microbial Sciences and Biochemistry buildings, a livestock laboratory, instructional greenhouses, and a number of instructional computer labs.

 The Steenbock Memorial Library serves the College of Agricultural and Life Sciences with a collection of more than 600,000 books, bound journals, and government publications, and a variety of seating and study rooms for individual and group use.
-The library operates a public-access microcomputer facility with a wide range of hardware and software.
+The library operates a public-access computer facility with a wide range of hardware and software.
 The building is a memorial to biochemist Harry Steenbock for his outstanding contributions to Wisconsin and to the health of humanity.
 Steenbock Library has received awards for its design and for its service to students, faculty, and academic staff.
 Steenbock Library staff help students and faculty locate reference material for their research through workshops on using the library and through personal assistance with search strategies.